 Project participation overlaps with all the other areas in the above model of a business analysis centre of excellence.

-Each of the areas our model will be refined on the basis of project experience.
+Each of the areas the model will be refined on the basis of project experience.

 Change – Role of the Business Analyst